-With over 40 million consoles shipped, Sony has a 2:1 lead over it's main rival, a reverse of the situation with the previous console generation that saw Microsoft's Xbox 360 outsell the PS3.
-However, despite the disparity in sales, performance-wise there isn't much between the two.
+With over 40 million consoles shipped, Sony leads Microsoft, a reverse of the situation where the Xbox 360 outsold the PS3.
+However, despite the disparity in sales, there's not much difference between the two in terms of performance.

 PS4 vs Xbox specs

-Getting straight down to the technical nitty-gritty, the Xbox One has an eight-core 64-bit AMD CPU clocked at 1.75GHz, with a 800Mhz AMD GPU.
+The original Xbox One had an eight-core 64-bit AMD CPU clocked at 1.75GHz, with a 800Mhz AMD GPU.

 Onboard is 8GB of DDR3 RAM and 32MB of eSRAM (embedded memory) that's tied to the CPU.
-In theory, this should help yield faster read and write times for a slicker, smoother performance.
+The aim of this was to yield faster read and write times for a slicker, smoother performance.

-Sony has taken a slightly different approach, employing a single-chip CPU (1.6GHz) and GPU in an 8-core 64-bit AMD processor that works in concert with 8GB of super-fast GDDR5 RAM.
+Sony's launch PS4 took a different approach, employing a single-chip CPU (1.6GHz) and GPU in an 8-core 64-bit AMD processor that works in concert with 8GB of super-fast GDDR5 RAM.

 PS4 vs Xbox storage